mobify/commercecloud-ocapi-client/README.md

 - Linting: `npm run lint`
 - Unit Tests: `npm run test`

 ## 📦 Build and Deployment

 At Mobify, we practice several branching strategies, [Release Deployment](https://github.com/mobify/branching-strategy/blob/master/release-deployment.md) is a strategy for projects where feature gets bundled into a release periodically. `master` contains the code for current version, `develop` has the features that is under development and waiting to be released.
+For new features and bug fixes, please propose pull requests to merge into `develop`.

-This package is distributed on npm,
+This package is distributed on npm, on every release, we run scripts to automatically merge `develop` into `master`, test the build in Circle CI as well as publish the package on NPM.

 ### Changelog

-To understand the changes between versions, please read [CHANGELOG.md](./CHANGELOG.md).
+To understand the change between versions, please read [CHANGELOG.md](./CHANGELOG.md).
 Note that it is required to have a `# To be released` section filled out if you are planning to make pull requests that include new features or bug fixes.

 ## 📖 Documentation